 AlGaN/GaN HEMT Gate Recess Etching

 Recent research and development advances have brought AlGaN/GaN HEMTs to the production stage.
-[3] A precise shallow etch of AlGaN is necessary to fabricate recess gate structure.[4]
+[3] A precise shallow etch of AlGaN is necessary to fabricate the recess gate structure.[4]
 Interferometric oscillations at the AlGaN (28nm)/GaN interface can be detected by shorter wavelength (< 350nm) light sources as shown in Figure 6(a) and (b).
 The AlGaN etching rate in Figs. 6(a) and (b) are 2.6 nm/min and 0.7 nm/min, respectively.
 The part of the oscillation that is dependent on the wavelength of light source was observed.
-A flat area of the spectra indicates the GaN channel layer.
+The flat area of the spectra indicates the GaN channel layer.
 The etching time of each bottom position can be used to analyze the end point detection signals.